-Just a few examples of comments that come alongside struggling with mental illness.
+These are just a few examples of the hurtful comments you hear when struggling with mental illness.
 It is both surprising and alarming the number of myths that are still around today regarding mental health.
-They are slowly being spoken about, and the taboo is very slowly is lifting.
-Education is increasing, all be it what feels like at a snail’s pace, yet these myths are still left behind.
+They are slowly being spoken about, and the taboo is very slowly lifting.
+Education is increasing, albeit at what feels like a snail’s pace, yet these myths still persist.

-Everyday people across the world get up, get dressed and go about their daily lives, completely undetected to be struggling.
+Every day people across the world get up, get dressed and go about their daily lives, completely undetected to be struggling.
 From the outside they look as if everything is normal, however on the inside there is a battle going on.
-Whilst appearing “normal” to those around them, they are fighting a mental illness.
+While appearing 'normal' to those around them, they are fighting a mental illness.
 Be it anxiety, depression, BPD, or anything else.
-They are living with high functioning mental illness.
-This might be a term you haven't heard before, it isn't one readily used.
+They are living with high-functioning mental illness.
+This might be a term you haven't heard before - it isn't one readily used.
 But it is very real for a lot of people.

-High functioning mental illness is the term that has been adopted to describe those living with a mental illness that is almost undetectable.
+High-functioning mental illness is a term to describe those living with a mental illness that most people don't detect.
 It covers a broad spectrum; they might have a job, be studying, dress well, or even have the ‘perfect’ family lifestyle.
-High functioning mental health is being able to go about most days as if there isn't a war going on in your head, or panic ricocheting through your body.
-High functioning mental illness, like any mental illness, is exhausting, and overwhelming and hard to deal with.
+High-functioning mental illness means being able to go about most days as if there isn't a war going on in your head, or panic ricocheting through your body.
+High-functioning mental illness, like any mental illness, is exhausting, overwhelming and hard to deal with.

-Every day – well most - I get up, I get dressed, go to university or a charity event and live what some would say is a very normal life for a 21 year old.
+Every day – well most - I get up, get dressed, go to university or a charity event and live what some would say is a very normal life for a 21-year-old.
 I go to parties, I play a sport, and I even go on days out with my friends.
-I do it all with a smile on my face, I present myself as a normal 21 year old, going about life and I suppose in most ways I am.
+I do it all with a smile on my face, presenting myself as a normal 21-year-old going about life, and I suppose in most ways I am.

 Yet on the inside every day I struggle with my mental health, be it low mood or anxiety.
-I worry whether what I am doing today is going to lead to a panic attack.
-And although, I haven't had a ‘bad’ one since I was in sixth form, it is a constant thought on my mind.
+I worry whether what I am doing that day is going to lead to a panic attack.
+And although I haven't had a ‘bad’ one since I was in sixth form, it is a constant thought on my mind.